calculquebec/cq-formation-cip201/doc/en/resources/time.rst

   hardware failure.

   - `Checkpoints <https://docs.alliancecan.ca/wiki/Points_de_contr%C3%B4le/en>`_
-    protect against this issue and also allow splitting a large job over many smaller, successive ones.
+    protect against this issue and also allow splitting a long job into many shorter, successive ones.

 - Most jobs finish in a matter of hours.
 - Consequently, our `scheduling policies